 The city walls

 A trip to this famous city would not be complete without a walk on the York City Walls.
 The three-mile walk takes in the amazing sights that York has to offer as it circles the perimeter of the old city along the original elevated city walls.
-Well worth the two hours it takes to walk, you might just want to amble along at your own pace but if you fancy learning more about the hidden history along the wall, why not book a bespoke tour to guide you through this ancient and intriguing city.
+You might just want to amble along at your own pace but if you fancy learning more about the hidden history along the wall, why not book a bespoke walking tour to guide you through this ancient and intriguing city.

 Photo credit: Visit York